-3.3 Game Rules
+4.3 Game Rules

-- Extra points will count 1 point when made from the 3 yard line and 2 points when made from the 5 yard line. - Three time outs allowed per half.
+- Extra points will count 1 point when made from the 3 yard line and 2 points when made from the 5 yard line. - Three timeouts allowed per half.
 Coaches must go to the sideline for time outs. - Equipment: Mouthpiece must be worn during play or a 5-yard penalty will be assessed.
 No metal cleats will be permitted, but you may use plastic removable cleats.
 Must wear official game jersey.
-No tinted shields are allowed on Texas football fields. - Game ball used on offense must be the appropriate size and approved by game officials. - Coaches and players must stay between the 25-yard markers on the 100yard field.
+No tinted shields are allowed on Texas football fields. - No form of communication devices may be used during game play to communicate with any player on the field of play.
+A violation of this rule will result in a forfeit being declared. - Game ball used on offense must be the appropriate size and approved by game officials. - Coaches and players must stay between the 25-yard markers on the 100yard field.
 The white area is a referee box and coaches must remain behind that area. - The NCAA method for Tiebreakers will be used with these exceptions: One series for each team starting at the 10-yard line.
 If neither team scores, then the game will remain a tie for regular season games.
-Playoff and Super Bowl games will be played until a winner is declared according to the NCAA tiebreaker rules. - There will be no field goals kicked or kicking of extra points. - After a safety, the kicking team has the option of putting the ball into play by a punt, drop kick or place kick. - You may film your game only.
-No ladders are to be used by photographers. - Only four coaches, identified by card around their neck, will be allowed in the coaches' box and on the sideline during games. - In the second half, if a team is losing by twenty-one (21) or more points, the head referee will confer with the losing team coach as to whether the coach prefers a running clock or continue with conventional time keeping.
+Playoff and Super Bowl games will be played until a winner is declared according to the NCAA tiebreaker rules. - There will be no field goals kicked or kicking of extra points. - After a safety, the kicking team has the option of putting the ball into play by a punt, drop kick or place kick. - Visual Recordings (a) A team (or any person affiliated with a team in any way) that is not involved in the playing of a game shall not make a visual recording (using any method of recording) of an SVAA athletic contest without the prior written consent of the teams competing in the contest.
+No visual recording made by any team can be uploaded to any website platform or social media without written consent of parent/guardian of all players included in the video.
+Any visual recording is to be used solely for player training/coaching. (b) A team choosing to make a visual recording of their athletic contest may not use any mechanism (ladders, drones, etc.) designed to produce a recording at an elevation higher than obtainable by holding a recording device at eye level. - Only four coaches, identified by card around their neck, will be allowed in the coaches' box and on the sideline during games. - In the second half, if a team is losing by twenty-one (21) or more points, the head referee will confer with the losing team coach as to whether the coach prefers a running clock or continue with conventional time keeping.
 If the point difference between the two teams falls to twenty (20) or less, conventional time keeping will prevail.
-If the losing team coach initially declines to have a running clock, that coach, at any point in the second half, can request a running clock provided the point differential is still twenty-one (21) points or greater. - Horse Collar Foul any horse collar foul, whether it is behind or beyond the line of scrimmage, will result in a penalty. - Blindside blocks are illegal.
-Player contact needs to be to the front of the jersey with the player being blocked able to see (and defend himself from) the contact from the opponent. - Injuries must be reported to League President if they cause the player to be removed from the game. - Referees must verify the score with coaches after the game.
+If the losing team coach initially declines to have a running clock, that coach, at any point in the second